 Court and Equipment Hire Fees

-Claims to the CA for Court and Equipment Hire can be made on the Court and Equipment Hire form subject to the following:
+Claims to Croquet England for Court and Equipment Hire can be made on the Court and Equipment Hire form subject to the following:

 - The standard rates for lawn, ball and equipment hire are shown in the table below.
 Correct claims will be settled as soon as possible on receipt.

-- For CA events, the relevant Tournament Committee will specify the level of preparation that they expect and will pay for in respect of each tournament.
+- For fixtures organised by Croquet England, the relevant Tournaments Committee will specify the level of preparation that they expect and will pay for in respect of each tournament.
 These charges need to be reflected in the entry fees for the tournament.
 If clubs do not meet the service requirements a lower rate is to be paid.

 - In general double-banking should be used throughout, and claims should be for the number of courts actually used.
 Claims for Short Croquet courts are to be made at 50% of the rate for a full court.

-- Do not deduct Court and Equipment Hire expenses from any monies due to the CA (e.g. entry fees); the full amount of the latter should accompany the claim form.
+- Do not deduct Court and Equipment Hire expenses from any monies due to Croquet England (e.g. entry fees); the full amount of the latter should accompany the claim form.

 - In the case of clubs that are VAT registered, a VAT invoice should accompany the form.
 The rates shown do not include VAT.

-- Once completed, please send the form to the CA Office.
+- Once completed, please send the form to the office.

 Minimum Dry Lawn Speed

-This rate is applicable to most tournaments where the CA requires the following lawn preparation for an event:
+This rate is applicable to most tournaments where Croquet England requires the following lawn preparation for an event:

 This rate is applicable only to a small number of elite events, where the following enhanced lawn preparation is appropriate:

 - Minimum Dry Lawn Speeds have been set in order to provide guidance to clubs and any contractors when preparing courts.
-The aim is to ensure safe and appropriate competitive conditions for players and to deliver a level of consistency across all CA events.
+The aim is to ensure safe and appropriate competitive conditions for players and to deliver a level of consistency across all fixtures organised by Croquet England.

 - For croquet the speed of a lawn is defined as the time in seconds taken for a croquet ball to travel the full length of a standard court when it just comes to rest on the far boundary.
 Longer times indicate a 'fast' court, and shorter times a 'slow' court.
 Further details on the process and alternative approximate methods can be found on this page.